Consumer World

 Summarized below are some chains with generous regular or holiday return deadlines and their return fees, if any, for online purchases:

 Amazon.com January 31 for most items shipped Nov.
 1 thru Dec.31.
 Some returns have restocking fees.
 Most items have at least one free return option.
-Some UPS locations are $1 for drop-offs if an Amazon-affiliated return location like Whole Foods or Kohl's is closer.
+Amazon Haul: 15-day return window only.

 Costco No deadline, but 90 days for: TVs, computers, cameras, smart watches, MP3 players, cell phones, monitors, major appliances, etc. Free returns for Costco.com purchases.